On essentially 4-edge-connected cubic bricks: Abstract

 \section{Abstract}

+Lov{\'a}sz (1987) proved that every matching covered graph $G$ may be uniquely decomposed into a list of bricks (nonbipartite) and braces (bipartite); we let $b(G)$ denote the number of bricks.
+An edge $e$ is removable if $G-e$ is also matching covered; furthermore, $e$ is $b$-invariant if $b(G-e)=1$, and $e$ is quasi-$b$-invariant if $b(G-e)=2$.
+(Each edge of the Petersen graph is quasi-$b$-invariant.)

-Lov{\'a}sz (1987) proved that every matching covered graph may be uniquely decomposed into a list of bricks (nonbipartite) and braces (bipartite).
-Carvalho, Lucchesi and Murty (2002) proved a conjecture of Lov{\'a}sz which states that every brick $G$, distinct from $K_4$, the triangular prism $\overline{C_6}$ and the Petersen graph, has a $b$-invariant edge $e$ --- that is, an edge $e$ such that $G-e$ is a matching covered graph with exactly one brick.
+A brick $G$ is near-bipartite if it has a pair of edges $\{e,f\}$ so that $G-e-f$ is matching covered and bipartite; such a pair $\{e,f\}$ is a removable doubleton.
+(Each of $K_4$ and the triangular prism $\overline{C_6}$ has three removable doubletons.)
+Carvalho, Lucchesi and Murty (2002) proved a conjecture of Lov{\'a}sz which states that every brick, distinct from $K_4$, $\overline{C_6}$ and the Petersen graph, has a $b$-invariant edge.

-A cubic graph is essentially $4$-edge-connected if it is $3$-edge-connected and if the only $3$-cuts are the trivial ones.
-A brick $G$ is near-bipartite if it has a pair of edges $\{e,f\}$ such that $G-e-f$ is bipartite matching covered; for instance, $K_4$ and $\overline{C_6}$.
-We prove that every essentially $4$-edge-connected cubic graph $G$ is either a brick or a brace; furthermore, if $G$ is a brick that is not near-bipartite and is not the Petersen graph, then $G$ has at least $\frac{|V(G|}{2}$ $b$-invariant edges.
+A cubic graph is essentially $4$-edge-connected if it is $2$-edge-connected and if its only $3$-cuts are the trivial ones; it is well-known that each such graph is either a brick or a brace; we provide a graph-theoretical proof of this fact.

+We prove that if $G$ is any essentially $4$-edge-connected cubic brick then its edge-set may be partitioned into three (possibly empty) sets: (i) edges that participate in a removable doubleton, (ii) $b$-invariant edges, and (iii) quasi-$b$-invariant edges; our Main Theorem states that if $G$ has two adjacent quasi-$b$-invariant edges, say $e_1$~and~$e_2$, then either $G$ is the Petersen graph or the (near-bipartite) Cubeplex graph, or otherwise, each edge of $G$ (distinct from $e_1$ and $e_2$) is $b$-invariant.
+As a corollary, we deduce that each essentially $4$-edge-connected cubic non-near-bipartite brick $G$, distinct from the Petersen graph, has at least $|V(G)|$ $b$-invariant edges.